chef/chef-web-docs/chef_master/source/vmware.rst

 * Supports vCenter > 5.0
 * Most VMware compute use cases are covered
-* This integration is the main starting point for Chef and VMware
+* The main starting point for Chef and VMware

-The main settings for your ``knife.rb`` file:
+These are the necessary settings for your ``knife.rb`` file:

 .. code-block:: ruby